fuse-box/fuse-box/docs/electron.md

 3. The Electron launcher must be a single bundle.
 To specify this use the `useSingleBundle` field.

-    *(By default, FuseBox manages bundles automatically and the amount of them may vary.)*
+    *(By default, FuseBox manages bundles automatically and sometimes splits them into smaller pieces.)*

 4. Because Electron dependencies are all native, trying to bundle them will cause errors.
 To specify they should not be bundled set the `dependencies` field to `{ ignoreAllExternal: true }`.